 That’s why we wanted to help out today with an Australian immigration glossary.
 You’ll find the most common, and pertinent, immigration concepts on here as well as their definitions.

 If you need further clarification on any term or phrase, or have any other immigration questions, you’re welcome to contact us to speak to one of our agents.

-The applicant is the person (or persons) applying to migrate to Australia.
+The person (or persons) applying to migrate to Australia.